As kids now spend five to eight hours a day looking at screens, rivaling adult numbers, more parents are encouraging kids to get outside.

 There are dozens of recreational areas and places to explore in every single state.

-A park pass will inspire not only your nature-loving child but also their entire family to get out and explore.
+A park pass will inspire not only your nature-loving child but also your entire family to get out and explore.

 When kids are adventuring, they love to share their discoveries with one another.